 As a result of honoring ongoing contractual obligations with publishers and the CSU Chancellor's Office, this year's allocated library funds are exhausted.
 This means that, unfortunately, we need to suspend purchasing additional items, such as e-books and Kanopy licenses because we do not have the necessary funds.
 We ask that you bear this in mind as you plan your spring and summer courses.
 Our liaison librarians are available to help you find alternative resources.

 We are mindful of ongoing curricular needs so we will develop a clear and straightforward process to consider requests for curricular materials with the approval of the dean.
+New purchase requests for the current fiscal year will cease on April 1 of each year.

 To inquire about the request process for one-time purchases, please contact library administration at firstname.lastname@example.org.